-The percentage of simulation runs that resulted in an open fishery (i.e., a recovered red abalone population) was often less than 100% for rebuilding strategies B & D (Table 3.6).
+The percentage of simulation runs that resulted in an open fishery within the 100 year durations that were simulated (i.e., a recovered red abalone population) was less than 100% for rebuilding strategies B & D (Table 3.7).
 Individual simulations where this occurred were set aside, with performance metrics calculated for those simulations where an open fishery was triggered within 100 years.

 When a de minimis fishery is triggered, it is accompanied with the need to specify a de minimis TAC.
 Given the expectation that recovery will continue during a de minimis fishery (i.e., the de minimis TAC is not set too high), each of the four rebuilding strategies was also specified under the assumption of TAC = 0.
-These reference rebuilding strategies allow rebuilding times in the absence of fishing to be calculated.
-In the absence of fishing, median recovery times from closure (2021) to open fishery status ranged between 28 and 59 years depending on rebuilding strategy reference points, operating model, and fishing zone (Table 3.7).
-Reference rebuilding times can be compared to those for each rebuilding strategy and de minimis TAC combination (Tables 3.8 through 3.11).
-As a general pattern, Mendocino zone de minimis TACs begin to affect recovery time, relative to corresponding reference strategies, at levels of 20,000 to 40,000 red abalone.
-Whereas, for the smaller fishing zone of Sonoma de minimis TACs begin to affect recovery time at levels greater than 10,000 red abalone.
+Setting a TAC=0 was used as a reference, which allowed rebuilding times in the absence of fishing to be calculated.
+In the absence of fishing, median recovery times to open fishery status ranged between 28 and 59 years depending on rebuilding strategy reference points, operating model, and fishing zone (Table 3.8).
+Reference rebuilding times are compared to those for each combination of rebuilding management strategy and de minimis TAC (Tables 3.9 through 3.12).
+As a general pattern, a de minimis TAC of 5,000 had an unremarkable effect on Mendocino zone recovery.
+An effect is observed, relative to corresponding reference strategy, at levels of 20,000 to 40,000 red abalone.
+Whereas, for the smaller fishing zone of Sonoma, a de minimis TAC of 5,000 has a minor effect on recovery time, while de minimis TACs notably begin to affect recovery time at levels greater than 10,000 red abalone.
 To further highlight the extent to which rebuilding times to open status were affected by choice of de minimis TAC, a set of histograms were constructed for rebuilding strategies A & C, which allowed for more intuitive visual inspection of recovery delays (shifting of the distributions to the right) that occurs under alternative de minimis TACs (Figs. 3.6 through 3.9).

-At the time of triggering an open fishery status, each of the rebuilding strategies varied in corresponding state of red abalone depletion at which an open fishery occurred (Tables 3.12 through 3.15).
+At the time of triggering an open fishery status, each of the rebuilding strategies varied in corresponding state of red abalone depletion at which an open fishery occurred (Tables 3.13 through 3.16).
 Rebuilding strategies A & C tended to trigger open fishery status at median depletion levels between approximately 0.4 and 0.5.
 Thus, the overall functioning of rebuilding strategies A & C reflects initiation of a de minimis fishery at depletion of approximately 0.2, followed by fishery opening when depletion climbs to approximately 0.4 to 0.5.
 More conservatively, rebuilding strategies B & D tended to trigger open fishery status at median depletion levels between approximately 0.6 and 0.8.
 Thus, the overall functioning of rebuilding strategies B & D reflects initiation of a de minimis fishery at depletion of approximately 0.3 to 0.4 followed by fishery opening when depletion climbs to approximately 0.6 to 0.8.